adrianleh/adrianleh.github.io/_pages/about.md

 Hi!
 ======
 I'm a PhD candidate at the University of Chicago.
-My research develops tools and techniques for improving software reliability challenges applicable to high-assurance systems, specifically but not limited to Quantum Computing.
+My research develops tools and techniques for improving software reliability challenges applicable to high-assurance systems, specifically but not limited to Quantum Computing and CUDA.
+**I automatically parallelized a domain-specific language for scientific computing with CUDA and unified memory.**
+After that, I verified the ZX calculus and am building automation on top of this effort.
+See my projects below for more details.

 Before my PhD, I worked as a software engineer in infrastructure at LogMeIn, building scalable and reliable systems for a private cloud with >4000 VMs spanning three continents.
 During my PhD, I’ve kept an eye on improving the maintainability and automation of open-source formal verification projects.
 I built a linter to help manage these projects at scale and integrated CI pipelines to ensure reliability and make managing pull requests easier.

 I thrive at the intersection of engineering and problem-solving.
 I want to build and take ownership of high-quality software but also streamline the development.

-**I’m seeking full-time roles in Software Engineering, Developer Tooling, Infrastructure, or Cloud Computing, where I can apply my experience in building scalable systems, and high-quality mission-critical software.
-Expected graduation: 09/25.**
+I’m excited to be start solving complex problems at scale at Optiver as a Software Engineer in 10/25!

 {% include base_path %}